Landlord Tenant Security Deposit Rights in Virginia

-Virginia's landlord tenant law protects tenants by setting a limit on how much a landlord can collect as a security deposit.
-Landlords may not collect a security deposit amount that is greater than two months’ rent.
+Virginia's landlord tenant law sets a limit on how much a landlord can collect as a security deposit.
+The most a landlord can collect as a security deposit is an amount equal to two months’ rent.
+If the monthly rent is $1,000, the maximum security deposit would be $2,000.

-5 Reasons You Can Keep a Tenant’s Security Deposit in Virginia
+5 Reasons Deductions Can Be Taken in Virginia

-Landlords in the state of Virginia have a right to make deductions from a tenant’s security deposit for the following reasons:
+Virginia landlords have the right to deduction money from a tenant’s security deposit for the following reasons:

-If a landlord intends to make a deduction from the tenant’s security deposit during the course of tenancy, they must notify the tenant in writing within 30 days of making the determination.
+If a landlord will be taking money out of the tenant’s security deposit during tenancy, the landlord must notify the tenant in writing within 30 days of making the determination.
 The 30 day notice is waived if the deduction would occur less than 30 days before tenant move-out.

 - The tenant must then respond in writing if they want to be present during the move-out inspection.

-- The landlord must then respond to the tenant notifying them of the date and time of the inspection.
+- The landlord must notify the tenant of the date and time of the inspection.

 - The inspection should be scheduled no more than three days before the tenant’s move-out date.